Questions

 Amides are less reactive than are esters due to the fact that nitrogen is more willing to donate its electrons than is oxygen.
 As a result, the partial positive character of the carbonyl carbon is smaller in amides than in esters, making this system less electrophilic.

-READ ALSO: Can sole proprietorship be transferred?
+READ ALSO: Can giving be selfish?

 Are amides stable?